ALPCOMDEV/alp-api-docs/source/index.html.md

 Topics: `ticker.*`, `ticker.XXX_YYY`

-Message Fields
+Fields:

-1. **Type (Index 0):** The type of the message is set to "tk," indicating that it's a ticker message.
+ - `Type`: The type of the message is set to "tk," indicating that it's a ticker message.
-2. **Timestamp (Index 1):** The Unix timestamp of the ticker data.
+ - `Timestamp`: The Unix timestamp of the ticker data.
-3. **Payload (Index 2):** The payload is an array containing trading pairs and their corresponding ticker information.
+ - `Payload`.
+The payload is an array containing trading pairs and their corresponding ticker information.

 Each trading pair is represented as an array with the following fields:

  - Trading Pair Symbol
  - Close Price
  - Base Volume
  - Quote Volume
  - Change Percent
  - High Price
  - Low Price
  - Bid Price
  - Ask Price

 > Example